When Tamannaah's Bold Remark About Her 'Affair' With This Popular Hero Stunned Fans

 There's no denying that Tamannaah is one of the biggest and most sought-after heroines in Tollywood today.
 She started her career in 2005 with Sri and began a new chapter in life.
 Thereafter, she acted alongside the likes of Jr NTR, Prabhas and Ravi Teja, which helped her find a foothold in the industry.
 In 2015, the 'Milky Beauty' acted in Baahubali, which made her a household name.
 A few years ago, Tamannaah found herself in the limelight for a surprising reason when rumours of her affair with Tamil hero Karthi began doing the rounds.

-Tamannaaah On Karthi
+Tamannaah On Karthi

-With the link-up rumours in full swing, Tamannah told a journalist that Karthi was 'not even a friend' and made it clear that there was nothing between them.
+With the link-up rumours in full swing, Tamannaah told a journalist that Karthi was 'not even a friend' and made it clear that there was nothing between them.
 She added that she was perfectly fine answering questions about her personal life.

 'Karthi Is Not Even My Friend'